 Why Do Believers Still Sin?

 Sin is greatly confusing for believers.
 The apostle captures this in Romans 7 when he says “the things that I will not, these I do.”
-How could the apostle seem to speak in such a defeated manner with regard to sin in . . .
+How could the apostle seem to speak in such a defeated manner with regard to sin a . . .
 Continue reading →